Thomas Dick (scientist): Writing career

 On leaving Methven, Dick spent another decade as a teacher in Perth.
 During this interval he made his first independent appearance as an author.
 The Christian Philosopher, or the Connexion of Science and Philosophy with Religion, was published first during 1823.

 Several new editions were published during the next few years, the eighth edition being published in Glasgow during 1842.
 Its success determined the author's vocation to literature.
-He finally gave up school teaching in 1827, and built himself a small cottage, fitted up with an observatory and library, on a hill overlooking the Tay at Broughty Ferry, near Dundee.
+He finally gave up school teaching in 1827, and built himself a small cottage- Forthill, later Herschel House- fitted up with an observatory and library, on a hill overlooking the Tay at Broughty Ferry, near Dundee.
 Here he wrote a number of works, scientific, philosophical, and religious, which acquired prompt and wide popularity both in the United Kingdom and the United States, and which are available on the internet and in print.

 Dick believed in the plurality of worlds or cosmic pluralism, that every planet in the Solar System was inhabited.
-In his book Celestial scenery, or, The Wonders of the planetary system displayed, among many other topics he computed that the Solar System contained 21,894,974,404,480 (21+ trillion) inhabitants.
+In his book Celestial scenery, or, The Wonders of the planetary system displayed, among many other topics, including the earliest known proposal of the earth's movements that later became known as continental drift and plate tectonics, he computed that the Solar System contained 21,894,974,404,480 (21+ trillion) inhabitants.
 This was done using the surface area of each planet and the population density of England.
 One of his articles that speculated about the possibility of communication with lunar inhabitants inspired the Great Moon Hoax.